Biometrics-IITA/Training-Courses/README.md

 # Dataset
 The  <a href="https://github.com/Biometrics-IITA/datasets" >dataset</a> used  for this courses are from the agricultural datasets (agridat) package in R. This is an agricultural dataset computed over time.

-# Course Outline
+# Training Outline
-In this course, we will cover topics such as:
+In this training, we will cover topics such as:
 1. Linear Regression
 2. Logistic Regression
 3. Multivariate Analysis